FRAIBERG & PERNIE

 Quick Answer: I Just Got Arrested for DUI in Michigan — What Happens Now?

-If you were just arrested for DUI or OWI in Michigan, the next few hours and days matter more than most people realize.
+If you were recently arrested for DUI or OWI in Michigan, the next few hours and days may have a significant effect on your case.

 • Driver’s license